 Development of the plan is the responsibility of the CEDS Strategy Committee, which is designated as the Middle Georgia Regional Commission Council.
 Effective engagement of local economic development professionals in the counties and cities of the region also provides substantial information to MGRC staff in producing the final document.
 The CEDS should be closely coordinated with other state, local, and regional plans.
 Our regional planning and comprehensive planning webpages provide more information on these efforts.

-The 2017-2022 CEDS for the Middle Georgia Economic Development District was approved at the September 14, 2017 MGRC Council meeting.
+The 2022-2027 CEDS for the Middle Georgia Economic Development District was approved at the September 8, 2022 MGRC Council meeting.
 If you have questions about the plan, or would like to verify that a proposed project is consistent with the CEDS, please feel free to contact Greg Boike at email@example.com.
 Also in 2022, the Middle Georgia Economic Development District prepared a Recovery and Resilience Plan in response to the COVID-19 pandemic.
 This document is presented as a companion document to the CEDS.